Assistantkiwi/ALTschool1/README.md

-altschool works
+Altschool projects.
-working on html elemants and attributes. added tables to it.
+working on html elements and attributes. added tables to it. working on a football league scoreboard.